How to visit Bagamoyo

 Kaole ruins tour (1-3 hours)

-Beyond the ruins, there is an old port surrounded by a Mangrove forest, where visitors can get closer to nature and enjoy the fresh air.
+Beyond the ruins, there is an old port surrounded by a mangrove forest, where visitors can get closer to nature and enjoy the fresh air.

 Bagamoyo Catholic Church & Museum tour

-You will visit the Old tower of the first Catholic Church in East Africa, one of the Oldest Baobab trees, Cemeteries (Catholic, German and Indian), Dr. Livingstone tower, Old Fathers’ house, and the Cross at the beach.
+You will visit the Old Tower of the first Catholic Church in East Africa, one of the oldest baobab trees, cemeteries (Catholic, German, and Indian), Dr. Livingstone Tower, Old Fathers’ House, and the Cross at the beach.

 Mwambakuni coral reef tour (1-3 hours)

-On your marine experience, explore the Mwambakuni coral reef and listen to stories about local people’s beliefs about coral reefs and their uses.
+During your marine experience, explore the Mwambakuni coral reef and listen to stories about local people’s beliefs about coral reefs and their uses.

 Crocodile Farm Tour (2-5 hours)